 If your stains and etches are too deep for these techniques, don’t fret, cause that’s not the end.

-You can hire professionals to hard polish your whole countertop, making it look like new again, only a bit thinner.
+You can hire professionals to hard polish your whole countertop, making it look new again, only a bit thinner.

 If you live in Sarasota, FL, or surrounding cities, our team on Eagle Stones is eager to help you.
 Get in touch or visit our showroom.